 Bolt Not Seated Tight Against the String

 Probably the number one cause of broken crossbow strings is the bolt not being seated tight against the string.
 If the bolt isn’t tight, the string will jump over or under the bolt, resulting in a dry fire effect.
-Many times when this happens:
+Many times the impending crossbow string break will have some indicators:

 - The bow will be louder than normal.